Sameness Entices, but Novelty Enchants in Fanfiction Online: Data Methods

-The nature of fanfiction allows us to mitigate a number of common confounds in the study of creativity and what people enjoy.
-First, fanfiction is usually shared among relatively isolated online communities (``fandoms'') with almost no advertisement or promotions \cite{wiki:fandom}; a work's success is therefore largely uninfluenced by top-down interventions, such as advertising campaigns, that can distort its reception.
-Second, most fanfiction works are freely available on the Internet, so that the price is not a confounding factor.
-Third, works in the same fandom are created within the same context, and have similar subjects, characters, and settings to each other.
-As in genres of literary production, variations between works occur in a recognizable space, allowing us to talk about their novelty while controlling for other factors.
-Finally, because fanfiction is freely available in plain text and in remarkably large volumes, computational methods can be used to operationalize novelty for quantitative studies.

-We draw our data from the online fanfiction archive Archive of Our Own (AO3), which allows users to upload their work, and categorizes them based on fandoms.
-Established in 2009, it has become one of the largest fan communities, with more than 1.6 million users and 4 million works by August 2018 \cite{ao3stats}.
-A Python script was used to download fanfictions and their metadata from AO3 (\url{http://archiveofourown.org/}) in March 2016.
+\textbf{Archive of Our Own} AO3 is an online archive which allows users to upload their fanfiction, and categorizes them based on fandoms.
+Established in 2009, it has become one of the largest fan communities, with more than 1.6 million users and 4 million works by August 2018~\cite{AO3stats}.
+A Python script was used to download all fanfiction and their metadata from AO3 (\url{http://archiveofourown.org/}) in our selected fandoms (see below) in March 2016.

 AO3 classifies the fandoms based on the formats of the canons, such as movies, TV shows, books, anime \& manga, and musicals.
 We first identify the top five fandoms in each of these categories based on the number of works they contain.
 We exclude the fandoms that are subsets of other large fandoms.
 For example, we keep \emph{Marvel} but exclude \emph{The Avengers}, because \emph{The Avengers} is a part of the Marvel Universe.
-Fandoms that do not have a unified subject, such as K-pop (which contains fanfictions about over 300 different Korean pop bands), were also removed.
-We keep only those written in English.
-Finally, to control for the effects of the work's length on both reader preference and on our methods, we only analyze the subset of fictions with 500--1,500 words.
-This leaves us with 609,812 works in 23 fandoms from 86,583 authors.
+Fandoms that do not have a unified subject, such as K-pop (which contains fanfiction about over 300 different Korean pop bands), were also removed.
+In addition, we removed cross-over fanfiction which feature characters or elements from more than one fandoms.
+We keep only the fanfiction written in English.
+Finally, to control for the effects of very short works, we only analyze the subset of fiction with more than 500 words.